Skin Cancer Treatment

 If your primary care doctor believes you may have skin cancer, the first step is removal of the lesion.
-The Plastic Surgery Group performs skin cancer treatment on the delicate skin of the face to ensure a safe procedure and optimal results.
+The Plastic Surgery Group, New Jersey performs skin cancer treatment on the delicate skin of the face to ensure a safe procedure and optimal results.
 It is important to note that a diagnosis is not typically made until the mole or area of concern is removed and can be sent for testing to confirm one way or another.

 The plastic surgeon will make a small excision to remove the layer of skin affected after applying a local anesthetic.
 This process may require further reconstruction to avoid a scar, as the skin on the face is very fragile.

 Skin cancer treatment on the body works the same way as the face.
 The plastic surgeon will apply a local anesthetic to the area to ensure the patient does not feel pain, and then will make an incision to remove the mole.
 This specimen will then be sent for testing.